APSS 2025

 - Muon Lifetime Experiment

-- Hands-on work in the lab
+- Hands-on work in the lab: Svanik Tandon

 - Lecture 6: Numerical methods in astrophysics (MCMC): Dr. Olivier Hervet